wdrbork/allergy-alert/README.md

 .gitignore: Includes files that should not be included in git commands
 ORG.md: Includes the people involved in this project and their roles as well as project artifacts
-README.md: Summary of project goals as well as installation/testing instructions
+README.md: Summary of project goals as well as installation/testing instructions DeveloperManual.md: Guidelines for developers who want to contribute to project UserManual.md: Instructions for users to install and use product

 ## Installation and Testing Instructions
 1. Ensure that you have the latest version of Git installed